edgedb/edgedb-js/docs/api/connection.rst

         or the value of the ``EDGEDB_PORT`` environment variable, or ``5656`` if neither is specified.

-    :param boolean options.admin:
-        If ``true``, try to connect to the special administration socket.

     :param string options.user:
         The name of the database role used for authentication.